 Why do you think so many liberals love this?

-Why do you think every single answer to the quote unquote global warming crisis is exactly the same answer that liberals have been giving us for fifty years long before the crisis?
+Why do you think every single answer to the quote-unquote global warming crisis is exactly the same answer that liberals have been giving us for 50 years long before the crisis?

-Now they didn't they didn't say that though we had to do it over global warming.
+Now, they didn't say that the way you had to do it over global warming.

 They've got the mother of all excuses.

-Let me tell you what uh and this ought to scare the bejeebers out of just about everybody.
+Let me tell you what, and this ought to scare the bejeebers out of just about everybody.

-The former deputy secretary of state for President's Bill Clinton, who I'm certain would have an influence in the Hillary Clinton White House, is a guy by the name of Strobe Talbot.
+The former Deputy Secretary of State for President Bill Clinton, who I'm certain would have an influence in the Hillary Clinton White House, is a guy by the name of Strobe Talbot.

 They're out in the open on this.